ckarjadi/capital_services/README.md

 create another way to supply their email credentials to the program. username, pwd have to be defined in app/send_email.py in some way for the emailing to work.

+A developer also must supply their own email address to receive the 'Contact Us' emails.
+This can be done in app/routes.py on line 34 or in any other way that defines the CONTACT_US_EMAIL variable in that file.

 ```

 ## Built With